Travers Stakes

 The Travers Stakes is an American Grade I Thoroughbred horse race held at Saratoga Race Course in Saratoga Springs, New York.
 It is nicknamed the "Midsummer Derby" and is the third-ranked race for American three-year-olds according to international classifications, behind only the Kentucky Derby and Belmont Stakes.
 First held in 1864, it is the oldest stakes race in the United States specifically for 3-year-olds, and was named for William R. Travers, the president of the old Saratoga Racing Association.
 His horse, Kentucky, won the first running of the Travers.
 The race was not run in 1896, 1898, 1899, 1900, 1911, and 1912.
-From 1943-5, it was run at Belmont Park instead of Saratoga due to the war.
+From 1943 to 1945, it was run at Belmont Park instead of Saratoga due to World War II.

 The race is the highlight of the summer race meeting at Saratoga, just as the Belmont Stakes is the highlight of the spring meeting at Belmont Park.
 The purse was increased to $1,000,000 in 1999 and then to $1,250,000 in 2014.
 The purse for the 2015 renewal was increased to $1,600,000 due to the presence of Triple Crown winner American Pharoah.

 From 2018 until 2022 the Travers Stakes was sponsored by Jim McIngvale under the name of retired stallion Runhappy.

-The 155th Travers Stakes was run on Saturday, August 24, 2024.
+The 157th Travers Stakes was run on Saturday, August 29, 2026.